The Kennedy Space Center is among the premier attractions in all of Florida, and arguably, on the entire East Coast!

-Major recent improvements include The Shuttle Launch Experience opened in mid-2007.
-This 44,000 square foot, $60 million attraction puts visitors through a simulated shuttle launch.
+Major recent improvements include The Shuttle Launch Experience, which opened in mid-2007.
+This 44,000-square-foot, 60 million dollar attraction puts visitors through a simulated shuttle launch.

-In June of 2013, the Kennedy Space Center Visitor’s Complex celebrated the grand opening of the Space Shuttle Atlantis Display.
-This amazing ten-story, 46,000 square foot facility houses the actual Atlantis Space Orbiter as it would appear in flight.
+In June of 2013, the Kennedy Space Center Visitor Complex celebrated the grand opening of the Space Shuttle Atlantis Display.
+This amazing facility houses the actual Atlantis Space Orbiter as it would appear in flight.

 - Ron Jon’s Surf Shop – This is the largest surf shop in the world and the flagship store of the famous Ron Jon shops.
-This amazing 52,000 square foot store is open 24 hours a day along the shores of Cocoa Beach, south of the KSC.
+This impressive 52,000-square-foot store is open 24 hours a day along the shores of Cocoa Beach, south of the KSC.
 Even if you’ve never thought about surfing, this remarkable store is worth a visit when in the area.

-- The American Police Hall of Fame and Museum – Located in nearby Titusville, this attraction features classic police cars and motorcycles, hundreds of police badges from around the world and even “Robocop”.
-An eclectic display for sure.
+- The American Police Hall of Fame and Museum – Located in nearby Titusville, this attraction features classic police cars and motorcycles, hundreds of police badges from around the world, and even the costume from the film Robocop.
 Police officers are admitted free with ID.

 Places to Eat Nearby

 - Shiloh’s Steakhouse – People love the steaks and seafood and the great atmosphere.
 They also appreciate the family- friendly prices.
 Shiloh’s is located at 3665 S Washington Avenue in Titusville, across the NASA Parkway Bridge.